nerdfiles/Wept_Without_Wit_Source/readme.markdown

         Under pallid shadow and the dimly bell

 2. The Matters of Matter

+	A poem:

+		The serendipitous, sporadic holidays
+		Which teach nothing less than the beauty
+		Of nothingness,

+		And the lies which bind it so warmly.

 3. With Reflections Comes the Rent

+	A poem:

+		Hearts of nebulae must pay rent too; but they shall dance;
+		they shall.

 4. Languages

+	A statement, but never a manifesto:

+	We author the structures of science fiction;
+	and We author nothing else.

 5. "Rough Draft"

+	The intersections and recapitulations of death and the romantic.

 6. A September Before the Winter (October 2011)

+	An album inspired by:

+		death,
+		restitution,
+		unforgivable obduracy,
+		the failure in human-projects,
+		and John Cusack’s deep, middle-class eyes.

 # Instruments